English Mistakes Even Teachers Make

 Irregardless

 Repeat after me: not a word.
 Not.
 A Word.
-Hint: use regardless.

-Bare with me
+bare with me

-A possibly embarrassing mistake, this one.
 Bare means naked, so instead of saying bare with me, you need to say bear with me.

-You’ve got another thing coming
+you’ve got another thing coming

 No, actually you’ve got another think coming.

-On tender hooks
+on tender hooks

 To be on tender hooks sounds very strange indeed but, to be fair, the correct on tenterhooks doesn’t make sense to us these days anyway.